We have all heard the saying that money can’t buy happiness. I’ve always thought that I sure would like to give that theory a test run!

 Get Out Of Debt.

 Debt will drain you of so much happiness.
-The theory of debt “just being the way it is” is entirely false, and whatever source is telling you that needs to be turned off.
+The theory of debt “just being the way it is” is entirely false, and whatever source tells you that needs to be turned off.

-Living a debt-free life can and should be done.
-Imagine the possibilities you could have if you don’t owe anyone anything?
+Living debt-free can and should be done.
+Imagine the possibilities you could have if you didn’t owe anyone anything.

-It could be glorious…think of the happiness factor in being debt-free.
+It could be glorious.
+Think of the happiness factor of being debt-free.
 It’s not easy, but it is more than possible.

 Stop giving all your money away to things and people who are just not worthy of all your hard work.
 Save money instead.